 In addition to TAP, CAIR-Chicago attorneys assist Muslim travelers who have had issues of being detained and interrogated at airports and border checkpoints across the United States.
 The legal team helps them file complaints with TSA, Homeland Security, and Customs and Border Protection.
-The CRD is also preparing a further challenge to government watch-lists, such Department is working with partners to as the No-Fly list.
+The CRD is also preparing a further as the No-Fly list.